A Survey on Foundation Models for Personalized Federated Intelligence: Background

-While FL offers a promising decentralized and privacy-preserving paradigm for training FMs, it faces fundamental challenges in adapting to the diverse data distributions and resource constraints across participants~\cite{le2024cross}.
-In real-world scenarios, participant data is often non-independent and identically distributed, as each user or device typically exhibits unique characteristics influenced by factors such as geographic location, individual behavior, and personal preferences~\cite{le2025mitigating,sabah2025fairdpfl}.
+Complementary to AGI, which aims to achieve general intelligence with universal capabilities across tasks and users, this survey envisions an era of API that emphasizes intelligence tailored to individual needs and contexts.
+Realizing such personalization, however, requires access to diverse user data for model training, which poses significant privacy and governance challenges under traditional centralized paradigms.
+Centralized strategies that aggregate data in a single location risk violating privacy regulations and exacerbating issues related to data and computing resource monopolies.
+In this context, FL~\cite{mcmahan2017communication}, with its inherent privacy-preserving and decentralized nature, serves as a key enabler of large-scale collaboration across users and organizations while ensuring the protection of sensitive data.
+Moreover, based on its distributed learning paradigm, FL enables collaboration among multiple devices, thereby overcoming the limitations imposed by the scale and diversity of data available on any single device.
+Empirical evidence further supports the value of such collaboration.
+In particular, FATE-LLM\cite{fan2023fate} demonstrates that federated LoRA and federated P-Tuning-v2 generally outperform individual clients’ individual local fine-tuning across ROUGE and BLEU metrics.
+Notably, this improvement is achieved while communicating only a small fraction of parameters, 0.058\% for LoRA and 0.475\% for P-Tuning-v2, relative to full fine-tuning.
+Similarly, WorldLM~\cite{iacob2024worldwide} shows that personalized federated training, enabled by partial model localization and adaptive cross-federation knowledge sharing, achieves up to 1.91× performance improvements over standard FL, while closely approaching the performance of fully local personalized models under privacy-enhancing constraints.
+Nonetheless, FL faces fundamental challenges in adapting to the diverse data distributions and resource constraints across participants~\cite{le2024cross}.
+In real-world scenarios, participant data is often non-independent and identically distributed, as each user or device typically exhibits unique characteristics influenced by factors such as geographic location, individual behavior, and personal preferences~\cite{sabah2025fairdpfl}.
 For instance, typing behaviors on mobile keyboards differ across users, smartwatch health data varies with individual physiology and routines, and corporate logs capture unique operational patterns across organizations~\cite{sivakumar2024emg2qwerty}.
-Consequently, such heterogeneity poses a significant challenge for traditional FL methods, which optimize a single global model that may fail to capture this diversity, ultimately resulting in suboptimal performance on local tasks and diminished user experiences~\cite{li2020federated}.
-This highlights a fundamental limitation in training a shared global foundation model within federated settings and motivates the need for personalized federated intelligence (PFI), where models are adapted to better align with the unique data distributions of each client.
-By facilitating both collaboration and personalization, PFI strikes a balance between generalization and customization, making it especially well-suited for FMs deployed in personalized settings such as mobile assistants, healthcare applications, and intelligent IoT systems~\cite{banabilah2022federated,kishor2022personalized}.
-Moreover, with the growing popularity of lightweight FMs such as OpenAI o1-mini~\cite{wang2024ontheplanning}, Lite-SAM~\cite{fu2024lite}, and DeepSeek-V2-Lite~\cite{liu2024deepseek}, PFI becomes a crucial mechanism to adapt these models efficiently to diverse user environments without requiring full model retraining or centralized fine-tuning.
+Such heterogeneity poses a major challenge for traditional FL methods, which optimize a single global model that may fail to capture user diversity~\cite{li2020federated}.
+This limitation motivates the need for PFI, where models are collaboratively trained while being locally adapted to align with individual data distributions.
+Moreover, given the growing availability of lightweight FMs (e.g., OpenAI o1-mini~\cite{wang2024ontheplanning}, Lite-SAM~\cite{fu2024lite}, and DeepSeek-V2-Lite~\cite{liu2024deepseek}), PFI offers a practical pathway to efficiently fine-tune and adapt these models across diverse user environments with minimal communication and computational overhead.